 We can use these filters to make our ghost lady look even more ethereal, by selecting the ghost lady’s layer, and then creating a clone layer.
 We then right-click and add a filter mask and use Gaussian blur set to 10 or so pixels.
 The clone layer is then put behind the original layer, and set to the blending mode ‘Color Dodge’, giving her a definite spooky glow.
 You can keep on painting on the original layer and everything will get updated automatically!

-Layer Effects or Layer Styles are filter masks popularised by Photoshop's that are a little faster than regular masks, but not as versatile.
-They are available by right clicking a layer and selecting ‘layer style’.
+Layer Effects or Layer Styles are filter masks popularized by Photoshop's that are a little faster than regular masks, but not as versatile.
+They are available by right-clicking a layer and selecting ‘layer style’.

 Transformations are kind of like filters, in that these are operations done on the pixels of an image.
 We have a regular image and layer wide transformations in the image and layer top menus, so that you may resize, flip and rotate the whole image.

 With this tool you can rotate and resize on the canvas, or put it in perspective.
 Or you can use advanced transform tools, like the warp, cage and liquify, which allow you to transform by drawing custom points or even by pretending it’s a transforming brush.

 Furthermore, you can’t apply the deform brush as a non-destructive mask.